Remembering Somali Canadian Journalist Hodan NalayehWritten by Making Headlines

 Hodan volunteered with DawaNet's MuslimFest, the annual Muslim arts festival organized in Mississauga, Ontario.
 They have set up a crowdfunding campaign on LaunchGood.com for Sadiqa Jariyah in memory of Hodan.
 MuslimFest stated, "Our journey with Hodan began at MuslimFest 2015, where we were able to learn from her and connect better with the Somali-Canadian community across the GTA through Integration TV.
 She was a powerful presence when she hosted our main stage programming, bringing representation to the stage as the intelligent, kind, vibrant Somali-Canadian woman that she was.
 We all looked forward to having her at MuslimFest 2019 and will deeply miss her presence.We are raising funds to continue her legacy; whether through supporting her family or donating to organizations that empower Somali youth, please consider donating as a sadaqah jariyah for her."
 To learn more about this crowdfunding campaign, click here

-For those in the Greater Toronto Area, there is a celebration of life in honour of Hodan taking place on Thursday, July 18, in Woodbridge, Ontario.
+For those in the Greater Toronto Area, there is a Tribute to Hodan taking place on Friday, August 30th at MuslimFest in Mississauga Celebration Square.
 For details, click here.

 Hodan was born in Las Ahod, a city in the disputed Sool region.
 She recently profiled Las Ahod on Integration TV as her family has established a school there for nomadic children.
 In a 2014 interview with Cynthia Reason from the Etobicoke Guardian, Hodan explained "My family was one of the first Somali-Canadian families to arrive in Canada in 1984.
 I was turning seven when we arrived in Edmonton, Alberta, which was -40 degrees in the middle of winter.
 My parents arrived with 11 children, and we grew up in Alberta as one of the few Somalis there for many years.
 My mom, however, thought people thrive better in networks, so she wanted us to relocate to Toronto, because it was better connected here and more Somalis were coming here in the 1990s.
 So we relocated to Toronto in 1992 and we moved to 79 John Garland Blvd."